 During Christmas, I went out of town to visit a friend in Virginia.
 We were out touring Mount Vernon one afternoon and I kept thinking about the little house.
 Suddenly I knew I just had to have it!
 Has that ever happened to you?

 I panicked!
 What if it had been sold while I was out of town?
 I called the antique store and they confirmed my worse fear, it was gone.
 I asked if they would make sure, hoping it had just been moved since Christmas was over.
 About an hour later, they called me back to say it was still available; the owner had just taken it home after Christmas.
 Yipee!
 I picked it up as soon as I got back into town.
-Surprisingly, the dealer gave me 10% off, despite it being obvious I was a sure sell.
+Surprisingly, the dealer gave me 10% off!

 The Christmas decorations that were on the house, were faded and falling completely apart.
 So I bought some tiny garland and ribbon and made new wreaths with bows for each of the windows.
 If any of you know anything about a doll house of this type, I’d so appreciate the information.
 I’ve never seen another one like this one so I’d love to know more about it.